CalebLuffe/AdvancedMDT/Readme.txt

-Advanced-MDT & Dispatch System for FiveM RP
+AdvancedMDT & Dispatch System for FiveM RP
 ==========================================

 Overview
 --------
-The Intention of the Advanced-MDT is to be a modular Mobile Data Terminal and Dispatch System for FiveM RP servers.
+AdvancedMDT is a modular Mobile Data Terminal and Dispatch System for FiveM RP servers.
 It integrates with emergency services (police, fire, EMS) and provides advanced features for evidence collection, case management, NPC witness generation, scenario tracking, and officer reputation.
-The system should supports ESX, QBCore, and custom frameworks.
+The system supports ESX, QBCore, and custom frameworks.

 Features
 --------